Tbilisi Metro: Future

-Rolling Stock Upgrades
+Metro reform plan

 In October 2022, EBRD worked with the Tbilisi Mayor's Office to start and fund a project to renovate the above ground infrastructure of 11 Metro stations, adapting them to be wheelchair accessible.

 Along with this plan, 4 Metro stations are to have new entrances constructed.
 Over 50 million euros were approved for this project.

+A tender for the project was announced in July 2023.
+The winning tender, approved by city hall officials, will commence works in multiple different areas, from internal station infrastructure such as electricity systems and fire-repellant system, to improvements in the passenger experience, in the form of accessibility.
+3 escalators at Station Square (Tbilisi Metro) will be completely replaced, along with 36 other escalators that will be modernized to save energy.
+Along with all the other plans in the metro reform project, the expected date of completion is 2029.